andreaclemente96/AndreaClementeUrena/index.md

 - Field operation.
 - 3D sensors, RGB and hyperspectral cameras with 173 channels.

-Processing via Artificial Intelligence of 3D and hyperspectral images for crop reconstruction, segmentation, and analysis.
+Processing 3D and hyperspectral images using artificial intelligence for crop reconstruction, segmentation, and analysis.

 OBJECTIVE
 Develop and validate an autonomous robotic platform with multiple sensors to: